The Ponderings of Yaj Ekim

 Why not be entirely free in the sovereignty of awareness?

-It is only fear that bids you acquiesce to any artificial limitation.
+It is only fear that ordains you acquiesce to any artificial limitation.

 323